keepgallop/GANFP/README.md

 # GANFF
 The repo consists of the codes for *"Exploring GAN fingerprints for visual forensics of machine-generated media"*

-> The current codes are somewhat in chaos.
+> The current version is somewhat jumbled up.
 A cleaner version is coming soon.

 ![image](https://github.com/keepgallop/GANFP/blob/master/pics/fingerprints.png)